shreya2402/shreya2402/README.md

 <br>
 <h3 align="left">🍪 Random Dev Quote</h3>

-"AI is not going to replace humans, but humans with AI will replace humans without AI." — Karim Lakhani
+<h5 align="left">"AI is not going to replace humans, but humans with AI will replace humans without AI." — Karim Lakhani</h5>